 - Always stop rotation before removing the gun drill from the hole.

 - Consider a steady rest on the lathe to help stabilize gun drills.
 If you don’t have a steady rest, you may have to use a series of progressively longer gun drills.
-Try to keep less than 40 diameters of gun drill unsupported.
+Try to keep less than 40 diameters length of gun drill unsupported.

 - When using mist instead of high pressure coolant, reduce feedrates by 60%.
 The smaller the hole, the more important higher pressure coolant becomes.

 Gun Drills are happier with cutting oil than typical water soluble coolant used with CNC.
 Keep the coolant temps below 80 degrees F so you don’t lose viscosity on the oil.
+All that is telling you is that where coolant is concerned, lubrication and keeping chips evacuated is more important than cooling.

 Coolant guidelines for gun drilling: